Compare PPL & ES Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 PPL is a holding company of regulated utilities in Pennsylvania, Kentucky, and Rhode Island.
 The Pennsylvania regulated delivery and transmission segment distributes electricity to customers in central and eastern Pennsylvania.
 In Kentucky, LG&E and KU are involved in regulated electricity generation, transmission, and distribution.
 LG&E also provides regulated natural gas distribution.
 Rhode Island Energy operates electric and gas utilities in the state.

-Eversource Energy is a diversified holding company with subsidiaries that provide rate-regulated electric and gas distribution service to more than 4 million customers in the Northeast US.
+Eversource Energy is a diversified holding company with subsidiaries that provide rate-regulated electric, gas, and water distribution service to more than 4 million customers in the Northeast US.
 Eversource expanded its service territories with acquisitions of NStar (2012), Aquarion (2017), and Columbia Gas (2020).
 In 2024 Eversource exited its 50% partnership with European utility Orsted to develop 2 gigawatts of offshore wind projects in the Northeast US.
+It plans to sell Aquarion in 2026.
 The company exited most of its unregulated businesses in 2006.